-The development of smart energy networks plays a major role in the interconnection of energy supplies and energy consumers.
-Such networks utilize decentralized energy sources (wind, solar, water) and consist of a large variety of power plants, storage systems, residential and public buildings as well as industrial plants.
-Artificial-Intelligence-based programs will have to control how the available energy is distributed, stored, converted, or retrieved at any given point in time.
-The simulation environment developed by the SVD department enables us to realize a low-loss distribution of electricity, mechanical work, heat, and base materials.
-In the future, cities and industrial sites will have to use energy much more efficiently.
-For this reason, the simulation and realization of these networks are of great importance.
-They comprise an essential part of energy research as a prerequisite to a successful energy transition.
+In the future, energy demand must also be reduced by efficiently linking industrial processes with other sectors.
+In particular, the development of intelligent energy networks plays a major role in the interconnection of energy supply and consumers.
+To achieve maximum effficiency, solar and wind energy, power plants, storage systems, residential and public buildings, and industrial plants must be interconnected.
+AI-supported programs control how the available energy is distributed, stored, converted or retrieved at any given time.
+The simulation environment developed by the SVD department enables low-loss distribution of electricity, mechanical work, heat, and basic materials across sectors.
+Future cities and industrial sites will have to use energy more efficiently.
+For this very reason, the realization of these networks is of great importance as an essential part of energy research.

 Prof. Dr. Uwe Riedel